freqtrade/freqtrade-strategies/README.md

 Some only work in specific market conditions, while others are more "general purpose" strategies.
 It's noteworthy that depending on the exchange and Pairs used, further optimization can bring better results.

-Also, results will heavily depend on the pairs, timeframe and timerange used to backtest - so please run your own backtests that mirror your usecase, to evaluate each strategy for yourself.
+Please keep in mind, results will heavily depend on the pairs, timeframe and timerange used to backtest - so please run your own backtests that mirror your usecase, to evaluate each strategy for yourself.

 ## Share your own strategies and contribute to this repo